Italian tenor. He was born in Marseille (France) in 1901 (other sources mention 1902) and died in Milan on 29 March 1976.

-He made his opera debut at the Academy of Music in Philadelphia, on the 16 of October of 1930, as the Messenger in "Aida", with Anne
+July 1930.
+He made his opera debut at the Academy of Music in Philadelphia, on 16 October 1930, as the Messenger in "Aida",

-Roselle, Aroldo Lindi and Chief Caupolicán.
-He sang again the same role and with the same cast, on the 14 of April of 1932, and that
+with Anne Roselle, Aroldo Lindi and Chief Caupolicán.
+He sang again the same role and with the same cast, on 14 April

 Though his repertoire was not big (21 roles), it was relevant:

 1938 Lo straniero (Roma) Lo straniero

 1939 Pagliacci (Roma, Terme di Caracalla) Canio